We are looking for volunteers to help us get Rubha Phoil ready for the permaculture gathering June 28-30.

 If travelling from abroad:

 From within the EU.
-There don’t seem to be any problems for 2019 and first half of 2020.
+There doesn’t seem to be any problems expected as Brexit is postponed for the foreseeable future.

 From outside the EU.